benhj/knoxcrypt/README.md

 ##### What is it?

-- Allows you to build encrypted 'boxes' of data like Truecrypt that can be browsed using Fuse, or a GUI or a custom shell.
+- A tool for creating and browsing encrypted 'boxes' of data; similar to Truecrypt.
 - Supports lots of ciphers including AES-256.
 - Utilizes a million iterations of PBKDF2 for key derivation.
-A million seemed liked a big number to me but its probably overkill.
+Seems like a big number but probably overkill.
 - Can create sparse containers.
 - Sub-volume capability.